microsoft/unilm/README.md

 The output files can be downloaded from [here](https://drive.google.com/open?id=1MdaRftgl_HMqN7DLvYmw-zKkvOBZCP6U).

 Note: the evaluation code files `qg/eval_on_unilm_tokenized_ref.py` and `qg/eval.py` are in Python 2.*, because they are dependent on the [evaluation scripts](https://github.com/xinyadu/nqg/tree/master/qgevalcap) of [Du et al., (2017)](https://arxiv.org/pdf/1705.00106.pdf).

+## FAQ

+- Install ROUGE-1.5.5
+If we would like to use the Perl script of ROUGE, it can be installed by following the [instruction](https://github.com/bheinzerling/pyrouge#installation).
+The ROUGE-1.5.5 package (written in Perl) can be found at [here](https://github.com/andersjo/pyrouge/tree/master/tools/ROUGE-1.5.5).
+We can also use the Python-version evaluation script by removing the flag `--perl` when running `eval.py`.
+Notice that there would be slight number difference between them due to the implementation details.

 ## Citation